On the Kolmogorov-Feller weak law of large numbers for the Fr\'echet mean on non-compact symmetric spaces

-To address these gaps, we generalize the Kolmogorov-Feller weak law of large numbers to a specific type of metric spaces.
-The obstacles for the generalization of (\ref{KF_wlln}) are two-fold: (i) the possibility of non-uniqueness of \Frechet\ means (notably, compact manifolds such as $S^k$ may suffer from the non-uniqueness of \Frechet\ means), and (ii) the difficulty for evaluation of $\mathbb{E}[X_{1}1_{|X_1|\le n}]$ in the right-hand side of (\ref{KF_wlln}).
-The solution for (i) is to restrict the domain to symmetric spaces of {\it non-compact} type, where the sample \Frechet\ mean is known to be unique, albeit the population \Frechet\ mean may not exist.
-The remedy for (ii) is to impose a symmetry condition on the underlying probability distribution ($\mathbb{P}_{X}$), as defined precisely in the next section.

-A class of metric spaces known as symmetric spaces of non-compact type (hereafter referred to as non-compact symmetric spaces) encompasses a broad class of metric spaces commonly encountered in statistical data analysis.
-Representative examples of such spaces include Euclidean space $\mathbb{R}^k$, hyperbolic space $\mathbb{H}^{k}$, the space of symmetric positive-definite matrices $(\text{Sym}^{+}(k), ~ d_{\text{ AI}})$, equipped with the affine-invariant metric, and their product spaces.
+To address this problem, we prove a Kolmogorov--Feller-type weak law of large numbers for sequences of random variables lying in a specific class of metric spaces.
+The obstacles for such derivations are two-fold: (i) the possibility of non-uniqueness of \Frechet\ means (for instance, compact manifolds such as the sphere $S^k$ may exhibit non-unique \Frechet\ means), and (ii) the difficulty in evaluating $\mathbb{E}[X_{1}1_{|X_1|\le n}]$ appearing in the right-hand side of (\ref{KF_wlln}).
+We circumvent the non-uniqueness issue by restricting the domain to be a symmetric space of non-compact type (hereafter referred to as a \textit{non-compact symmetric space}), where the sample \Frechet\ mean is known to be unique (e.g., Proposition 4.3 in \cite{sturm2003probability}), albeit the population \Frechet\ mean may not exist.
+Representative examples include Euclidean space $\mathbb{R}^k$, hyperbolic space $\mathbb{H}^{k}$, the space of symmetric positive-definite matrices $(\text{Sym}^{+}(k), ~ d_{\text{ AI}})$ equipped with the affine-invariant metric, and their product spaces.

-Given a symmetric distribution $\mathbb{P}_{X}$ on a non-compact symmetric space $(M,d)$, let $\mu\in M$ be a center of symmetry of $\mathbb{P}_{X}$, which we take as the reference point.
-To generalize (\ref{KF_wlln}) to our setting, the strategy is to replace $|X_1|$ with $d(X_1, \mu)$, and the Euclidean sample mean $\sum_{i=1}^{n}X_i/n$ with the sample \Frechet\ mean.
+The remedy for (ii) is to impose a symmetry condition on the underlying probability distribution $\mathbb{P}_{X}$, as done for the Banach space extension of \cite{marcus1979stable}.
+The symmetry condition, defined precisely in the next section, ensures that there exists a center of symmetry $\mu \in M$ corresponding to $\mathbb{P}_{X}$, and we take $\mu$ as a reference point.
+To generalize (\ref{KF_wlln}) to our setting, the strategy is to replace $|X_1|$ with $d(X_1, \mu)$, and the sample mean $n^{-1}\sum_{i=1}^{n}X_i$ with the sample \Frechet\ mean $\mu_n$.

-We emphasize that our main results, which are entirely new in the fields of probability on manifolds and geometric statistics, provide sufficient conditions under which the weak law of large numbers holds, even for highly heavy-tailed distributions.
-The remainder of this article is organized as follows.
-The next section presents the necessary preliminaries and the main results, accompanied by illustrative examples.
-Section 3 provides auxiliary results and proofs, some of which are deferred to the appendix for better readability.